yass-gr/space_invader_game_with_python/README.md

 Notes
 This is a beginner PyGame project I created while learning game development.
 The executable version makes it easy to share with friends who don't have Python installed.

-Author
+Author:
-Created by Yass GR as a PyGame learning project.
+Created by Yassine GR as a PyGame learning project.

-Game assets from various free sources, compiled January 2026
+Game assets from various free sources